 - Content Services Components: Represents the foundation of CSP and these components (services & micro services) used to build CSA.

-Intelligent Information Management has also 3 categories
+IIM has also 3 categories

 - CONTENT SERVICES: A flexible and modular approach that utilizes content and information wherever and whenever it is needed, independent of where it is stored.